sarbal/BINF_tut/lessons/python_dataviz.md

 https://matplotlib.org/stable/gallery/lines_bars_and_markers/simple_plot.html
 https://www.geeksforgeeks.org/simple-plot-in-python-using-matplotlib/

+# Q2: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk, write some code to create two variables `m` and `n` that are correlated to each other.
+You can do this by first creating values for `m`.
+If you remember from last week, we can generate a random set of numbers with the random package (don't forget to _import_ the random package!
+HINT: `random.random()` ).
+Then, to get a correlated variable, we add a small amount of noise to `m`, and assign that to `n`.
+As before, we can generate a random signal with the random package, or we can use numpy: e.g., noise = np.random.normal(0,1,100).
+Then plot these two variables.
+Feel free to get creative with the plot.

 #### Penguin plots
 We will use the seaborn module (which we named sns) to plot the palmer penguin data.
 First, let's take a look at the distribution of bill lengths.
 Here we use the histplot function, and add a density line.